Sunday, May 25, 2025

 2. Biophilic Urban Design and Sustainability

 Pasir Ris 8 exemplifies the principles of biophilic design—a concept that integrates nature into architecture to improve mental health, ecological function, and social well-being [4].
-The visual narrative across your submitted images confirms:
+The visual narrative across the images confirms:

 • Lushly planted podiums and sky terraces